Click an attraction to view details.

 - Fort Plain Free Library and Visitor CenterThe Fort Plain Free Library seeks to provide educational and recreational materials and programs to all segments of the population.
 In addition to a collection totaling over 20,000 volumes, the library also circulates videos, DVDs, CDs, books on tape and CD, and magazines.
 Interlibrary loans makes available material in most of these formats not owned by the Fort Plain Library.
 Programming regularly includes a six-week Summer Reading Program for children, teens and adults; an adult literature reading/discussion series; and a monthly pre-school story hour.
 Free WiFi.
 Online databases and encyclopedias, word processing and similar programs are also available.
 Fax and photocopy services for a fee.
 Library Hours Monday 10am – 5pm Tuesday 10am – 5pm Wednesday 10am – 5pm Thursday 10am – 5pm Friday 10am – 5pm Saturday 9am – 12pm Sunday – ClosedClose

 - Frothingham Free LibraryBooks for children and adults, large print books, ebooks, audio books, DVDs, CDs, videos, interlibrary loans, internet access, fax, copier, mini art gallery with a new artist each month.
 Dozens of magazines for teens and adults.
 Books on tape, large print books, audio books videos, CDS, and cassettes.
 Internet, informational databases and other educational software.
 MVLS Reference, interlibrary loan, web-based catalog.
 Children’s summer reading program.
 FAX and copier service for a fee.
 Free WiFi.
-Every Wednesday at 1pm, story hour and crafts for children; First & third Tuesday of each month at 1pm, Book chats for adults.
+Every Tuesday at 11am, story hour and crafts for children.
 Library hours: Monday 11am – 7pm Tuesday 11am – 7pm Wednesday 11am – 7pm Closed Thursday and Sunday Friday 12 – 7pm Saturday 9am – 1pmClose

 - Fulton Montgomery Quilt Barn TrailClose